How to prepare for a long trip blog photo

 There’s nothing worse than feeling ready to head out to explore and enjoy your day, but you can’t find your bathing suit or bag.

-I use these packing cubes to keep my luggage organized.
+I use packing cubes to keep my luggage organized.

 It’s so easy to find my extra socks, sweater, or toiletries.